America! America!!: Production

-Shooting began on 16 June 1996.
+Shooting began on 16 June 1996 at Ravindranath's house in Milpitas, California.
+The crew consisting only of 16 people went to America for the shoot.
+Some scenes were shot at St. Mary's Island at Karwar, Karnataka.

 Soundtrack

 America based software engineer, Mano Murthy scored the music for the film.
 Two poems by Gopalakrishna Adiga and H. S. Venkateshamurthy were adapted.
 The lyrics for the remaining songs were written by Nagathihalli Chandrashekar.
+When Chandrasekhar came to United States to screen his film Kotreshi Kanasu, Murthy met him and composed one of the tunes which later became "Nooru Janmaku".
 The music was received well with all the songs climbing and hitting the musical charts for years.
 The song "Nooru Janmaku" was recreated in 2010 film of same name also directed by Chandrasekar.

 Box office

 The movie ran for 365 days in many centers of Karnataka and it was the first Kannada movie to be released in United States.
 The movie was dubbed to Telugu and was released in Andhra Pradesh.